Watch: Shocking moment man points gun at Argentina's vice president

-A man was detained after he aimed a handgun at point-blank range toward Argentina's politically powerful Vice President Cristina Fernández, and President Alberto Fernández said the assassination attempt failed because the gun did not fire.
+The man was quickly overpowered by her security officers in the incident, officials said.

+President Alberto Fernández - who is not related to the vice president, a former president herself - said the pistol did not discharge when the man tried to fire it.

-"A man pointed a firearm at her head and pulled the trigger," the president said in a national broadcast.
+"A man pointed a firearm at her head and pulled the trigger," the president said in a national broadcast following the incident.
+He said the firearm was loaded with five bullets but "didn't fire even though the trigger was pulled."

+The vice president did not appear to have suffered any injury, and the man was overpowered within seconds as he stood among a crowd of her supporters.

+Gina De Bai, a witness who was near the vice president during the incident, said she heard "the sound of the trigger being pulled," and she didn't realise it was a handgun until the man was rushed by security personnel.

-He called it "the most serious incident since we recovered democracy" in 1983 and urged political leaders, and society at large, to repudiate the incident.
+President Fernández called it "the most serious incident since we recovered democracy" in 1983 after a military dictatorship and urged political leaders, and society at large, to repudiate the attempted shooting.

+The attack came as the vice president is facing a trial for alleged acts of corruption during her 2007-2015 presidency - charges that she vehemently denies and that have led her supporters to surround her home in the upscale Recoleta neighborhood of Argentina's capital.

-Video from the scene broadcast on local television channels shows Fernández exiting her vehicle surrounded by supporters outside her home when a man can be seen extending his hand with what looks like a pistol and the vice president ducks.
+Video broadcast on local television channels showed Fernández exiting her vehicle surrounded by supporters when a man is seen extending his hand with what looks like a pistol.
+The vice president ducks as people around the apparent gunman appear shocked at what is happening.

-The man, who had not been identified, was detained seconds into the incident.

-Supporters surrounding the person appear shocked at what is happening amid the commotion in the Recoleta neighbourhood of Argentina's capital.

 Unverified video posted on social media shows the pistol almost touched Fernández's face.

-State-owned news agency Télam reported that the alleged gunman was identified as Fernando Andrés Zabak, a Brazilian citizen.
-Authorities did not confirm his identity.
+The president declared Friday a holiday "so the Argentine people can, in peace and harmony, express itself in defence of life, democracy and in solidarity with our vice president."

+Supporters of the vice president have been gathering in the streets surrounding her home since last week, when a prosecutor called for a 12-year sentence for Fernández as well as a life-long prohibition in holding public office in the corruption case.

-Despite the open questions, government officials were quick to describe the incident as an assassination attempt.
+Shortly after the incident, government officials were quick to decry what they called an assassination attempt.

 "When hate and violence are imposed over the debate of ideas, societies are destroyed and generate situations like the one seen today: an assassination attempt," Economy Minister Sergio Massa said.

-Ministers in President Alberto Fernández's government issued a news release saying they "energetically condemn the attempted homicide" of the vice president.
-"What happened tonight is of extreme gravity and threatens democracy, institutions and the rule of law," reads the release.
+Cabinet ministers issued a news release saying they "energetically condemn the attempted homicide" of the vice president.
+"What happened tonight is of extreme gravity and threatens democracy, institutions and the rule of law."

-Former President Mauricio Macri also repudiated the attack.
+Former President Mauricio Macri, a conservative who succeeded the left-of-centre Fernández in the presidency, also condemned the attack.
 "This very serious event demands an immediate and profound clarification by the judiciary and security forces," Macri wrote on Twitter.

-Patricia Bullrich, president of the opposition Republican Proposal party, criticised the president, saying he is "playing with fire" because "instead of seriously investigating a serious incident, he accuses the opposition and the press, decreeing a national holiday to mobilise activists."
+Patricia Bullrich, president of the opposition Republican Proposal party, criticised President Fernández's reaction to the attack, accusing him of "playing with fire."
+She said that "instead of seriously investigating a serious incident, he accuses the opposition and the press, decreeing a national holiday to mobilise activists."

-The US ambassador to Argentina, Marc Stanley, also commented on Twitter: "We're relieved to hear that Vice President @CFKArgentina is fine.
-The United States joins with Argentina and all peaceful people in rejecting violence, extremism and hate everywhere."

-Supporters of the vice president have been gathering in the streets surrounding her home since last week, when a prosecutor called for a 12-year sentence for Fernández as well as a life-long prohibition in holding public office as part of a case involving alleged corruption in public works during her 2007-2015 presidency.
-Fernández, who is not related to the current president, has denied all charges.
+Tensions have been running high in the Recoleta neighbourhood since the weekend, when the vice president's supporters clashed with police in the streets surrounding her apartment amid an effort by law enforcement officers to clear the area.
+Following the clashes, what had been a strong police presence around the vice president's apartment was reduced.

 When Fernández leaves her apartment every day at around noon, she greets supporters and signs autographs before getting in her vehicle to go to the Senate.
 She repeats the same routine every evening.

-Tensions have been running high in the upper class Recoleta neighbourhood since the weekend, when the vice president's supporters clashed with police in the streets surrounding her apartment amid an effort by law enforcement officers to clear the area.
-Following the clashes what had been a strong police presence around the vice president's apartment was reduced.

-Allies of the vice president quickly pointed the finger at the opposition for what they say is hateful speech that promotes violence.
+Following the incident, allies of the vice president quickly pointed the finger at the opposition for what they said is hateful speech that promotes violence.
 In recent days, several key officials have said opposition leaders were looking for a fatality.

 "This is a historic event in Argentina that must be a before-and-after," Buenos Aires Governor Axel Kicillof said.